 - The importance of having fun

-- Being near family (where his husband was comfortable to move into)
+- Being near family (where her husband was comfortable to move into)

-- If it’s really something you want to do, explore it.
+- If medicine is something you want to do, explore it.
 Volunteer.
 Shadow.
 Make sure you love science because you’re going to be spending a lot of time with science.
 And just jump in.

 - Stay dedicated and stay passionate about it.